pavel-miniutka/platform/README.md

 - **Advanced tools for administrators**

   The platform provides a complete set of administration tools for systems that are already running: interpreter (executes lsFusion code), process monitor (receives detailed information about processes that are running, e.g. call start time, stack, user, etc.), scheduler (executes periodic or scheduled actions), profiler (measures the performance of all actions executed for all/given users, e.g. builds a graph of calls, sharing time between the application server and the database server, etc.), messenger (for internal notifications/communication with users in the system), and numerous logs (connections, errors, etc.).

+For a more complete list see [lsfusion website](https://lsfusion.org/opportunities).

 ## Installation
 ### Windows